JmpY-mta/JmpY-maps/README.md

 # JmpY-maps
 This repository contains MTA:SA maps I made.
 All maps contained in this repository are covered under the [GPL-2.0 license](https://github.com/JmpY-mta/JmpY-maps/blob/main/LICENSE).
-Please review the terms when making any alterations to any of the maps.
+Please review the terms before making any alterations or re-distributing any of the maps.

 ## Installing maps
 To load the maps in your map editor, you can manually download any map directory, and store it in: